BoomLinkAi/image-worker-mcp/Readme.md

 *   `outputPath` (string, optional): Filesystem path to save the processed image.
     *   If not provided, the image is returned as base64 data in the response.
     *   Example: `/path/to/save/resized_image.webp`
+*   `outputImage` (boolean, optional): Whether to include the base64-encoded image in the output response.
+    *   If not provided, will not include base64 image in response.

 **Resizing and Dimensions:**